tfabris/BlueGigaEmpeg/README.txt

 assembly.
 Locate the rightmost of the two connectors nearest the Ethernet port on the back of the empeg.
-Unplug this connector, and using a tiny flat tool such as the tip of a jeweler's screwdriver, lift up the small white tabs and gently disengage and pull out the rightmost three pins nearest the Ethernet connector to free up those wires.
+Unplug this connector, and using a tiny flat tool such as the tip of a jeweler's screwdriver, lift up the small white tabs and gently disengage and pull out the pins.
+Pull out only the rightmost three pins nearest the Ethernet connector to free up those three wires.
 These wires are colored, going from left to right, yellow+green, red, and brown.
 The brown wire is the one on the right end closest to the Ethernet connector, the red wire is the second from the end, and the yellow+green wire is the third from the end.

 With the three wires disconnected from the white connector, plug the white connector back into place with the remainder of its wires still connected.